Boston Manor tube station

-Boston Manor is a London Underground station at the boundary of the boroughs Hounslow and Ealing.
-The station is situated on the Heathrow branch of the Piccadilly line, between Osterley and Northfields stations, in Travelcard Zone 4.
+Boston Manor is a London Underground station at the boundary of the boroughs of Hounslow and Ealing.
+It is on the Heathrow branch of the Piccadilly line, between Osterley and Northfields stations.
+It is located in London fare zone 4.

-The station is on a street-level bridge over the line on Boston Manor Road, serving the neighbourhood around the Boston Manor house, north-west of Brentford, and southern parts of Hanwell.
+The station is on a street-level bridge over the line on Boston Manor Road, serving the neighbourhood around Boston Manor House, north-west of Brentford, and southern parts of Hanwell.
 Opened in 1883 by the District Railway, it was reconstructed in 1932 to a Grade II-listed building.
 Designed by architect Charles Holden, the Art Deco styled structure features a tall tower which acts as a landmark of the area.
 The station was once served by both the Piccadilly and District lines, with the latter having its last service withdrawn in 1964.

 Location

 Boston Manor station entrance is on Boston Manor Road, and the station serves a small residential area in Brentford.
 The station sits close to the boundary between the London Borough of Hounslow and London Borough of Ealing.
 Nearby places include Boston Manor playing fields, Elthorne Park high school, Gunnersbury Boys School and Swyncombe playing field.
 The Grand Union Canal and Brent river are also accessible from the station.
 Northfields depot is just to the east of the station.
 Boston Manor dates back to the 1170s as "Bordwadestone", which referred to Bord's tun, or farm, by the stone.
 The Jacobean mansion named Boston Manor House was constructed in 1622–23, and is also near the station.